 It’s never too early to start uploading your supply lists for the upcoming school year to your website so families can get a head start on planning.
 Also, school supplies add up, therefore, having a head’s up of what’s needed to purchase for the next year is never a bad idea.
 Edlio is able to digitize your supply lists and families can choose their vendor of where to shop.
 They can simply select all and add to cart!
 It looks like this:

 One last tip, and we know time is so scarce!
-Schedule out your first three news stories for fall on your homepage.
+Schedule out your first three news stories for fall on your homepage if your CMS for schools allows you too.
 If you are a district you are able to post those on all your school sites as well.
 They can be for:

 - Week before school starts: reminder of first day of school with supply list links